Guided sequential ABC schemes for intractable Bayesian models: Twisted-prior model

-For the twisted-prior model, in Figure \ref{fig:twisted_acceptrate} we report the median acceptance rates at each iteration across ten independent runs, for all methods.
-At the first iteration all approaches are equivalent, as accepted draws are all proposed form the prior.
-Compared to non-guided approaches, at the second iteration \textit{all} the guided ones have higher acceptance rates, around 8-13\%, see left panel in Figure \ref{fig:twisted_acceptrate}, with the non-guided \texttt{olcm} and \texttt{standard} having around 2\% and 0.1\% acceptance rates, respectively.
-Of course, this impacts on the number of seconds required to accept a particle, see the left panel in Figure \ref{fig:twisted_seconds}.
+In Figure \ref{fig:twisted_acceptrate}, we report the median acceptance rates at each iteration across ten independent runs, for all methods.
+At the first iteration, all approaches are equivalent, as accepted draws are all proposed form the prior.
+At the second iteration, \textit{all} guided approaches have higher acceptance rates than non-guided ones, around 8-13\%, see left panel in Figure \ref{fig:twisted_acceptrate}, with the non-guided \texttt{olcm} and \texttt{standard} having around 2\% and 0.1\% acceptance rates, respectively.
+Obviously, this impacts on the number of seconds required to accept a particle, see Panel A in Figure \ref{fig:twisted_seconds}.
 The second iteration is particularly crucial in terms of performance, as particles are still likely very widely scattered.
-At iteration 3, guided methods have 1.5-2\% acceptance rates, while the non-guided recover towards a 3\% acceptance rate, after which all methods stabilize towards similar values, with the copula-based approaches with uniform and triangular marginals having slightly higher acceptance rates than the corresponding normal ones.
+At iteration 3, guided methods have 1.5-2\% acceptance rates, while the non-guided recover towards a 3\% acceptance rate, after which all methods stabilize towards similar values, with the copula-based approaches with uniform, triangular and mixed marginals having slightly higher acceptance rates than the corresponding normal ones.
 Importantly, in Figure \ref{fig:twisted_seconds}, we see that the copula-based methods and \texttt{fullcondoptblocked} appear to require much higher time to accept a particle than the other approaches.
-However, some of the copula-based approaches (namely those with uniform or triangular marginals) and \texttt{fullcondoptblocked} (i.e. \texttt{fullcondopt} with $(\theta_1,\theta_2)$ proposed in block using the method described in the Supplementary Section \ref{sec:fullcondoptblocked}) do not actually require to run for all iterations, as they reach the minimal Wasserstein distance way before the other methods, between 3 to 6 iterations, see Figure \ref{fig:twisted_wass} in the main text and Figure \ref{twisted_contouropt} here, where we report the corresponding contour plots of the marginal posteriors of $(\theta_1,\theta_2)$.
+However, some of the copula-based approaches (namely those with uniform, triangular or mixed marginals) and \texttt{fullcondoptblocked} (i.e. \texttt{fullcondopt} with $(\theta_1,\theta_2)$ proposed in block using the method described in the Supplementary Section \ref{sec:fullcondoptblocked}) do not actually require to run for all iterations, as they reach the minimal Wasserstein distance way before the other methods, between 3 to 6 iterations, see Figure 5 in the main text and Figure \ref{twisted_contouropt} here, where we report the corresponding contour plots of the marginal posteriors of $(\theta_1,\theta_2)$.
 Obviously, in general we cannot stop an inference run at the iteration minimising the Wasserstein distance, as the true/reference marginal posteriors are assumed unknown.
-In the main text, we suggested that we could instead stop the inference once the acceptance rates turned smaller than 1.5\% for two consecutive iterations.
-Using this stopping criterion, \texttt{fullcondoptblocked} returned a much improved inference, see Figure \ref{twisted_contour015}, than that in Figure \ref{twisted_contour} portraying the marginal posteriors of $(\theta_1,\theta_2)$ at the smallest (target) threshold.
-Similar results are obtained when stopping the methods once the acceptance rate has gone below $1\%$ for the second consecutive time (figure not shown).
+In the main text, we suggested to stop the inference once the acceptance rates turned smaller than 1.5\% for two consecutive iterations.
+Using this stopping criterion, \texttt{fullcondoptblocked} returned a much improved inference (see Figure \ref{twisted_contour015}) than that in Figure \ref{twisted_contour}, the latter portraying the marginal posteriors of $(\theta_1,\theta_2)$ at the last iteration (and thus at the smallest target threshold).
+Similar results are obtained when stopping the methods once the acceptance rate goes below $1\%$ for the second consecutive time (figure not shown).